 The FX VaR measures are computed in a vended software application which reads FX positions directly from Northern Trust's trading systems each day.
 Data vendors provide FX rates and interest rates for all currencies.
-The Corporate Market Risk function monitors on a daily basis VaR model inputs and outputs for reasonableness.
+Risk Management monitors on a daily basis VaR model inputs and outputs for reasonableness

 VaR Variations.
-Management monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
+Northern Trust monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
 Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look-back periods of one year and four years.
 Those alternative measures provide management with a rich array of corroborating metrics and alternative perspectives on Northern Trust's market risks.

 VaR Reporting.
 Automated daily reports are produced and distributed to business unit managers and risk managers.
-The Corporate Market Risk function also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.
+Risk Management also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.